flyinghuman/Wallet-Builder/README.md

 # Wallet-Builder
 This script makes building binary wallets easy, just change a few values and let it run.

-Tested only under Ubuntu Linux 16.04 64bit, use at own risk!
+Tested only under Ubuntu Linux 16.04 64bit, use at your own risk!
-I assume that you have installed all needed Systempackages for Compiling.
+I assume that you have installed all needed system packages for compiling.
 Look at doc/build-unix.md and doc/build-windows.md for these dependencies!

 Modify the script and change the following lines to your needs: